Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Methodology

 \subsection{Impact of Patch Size and Visibility:}

 This experiment examines if the perceptual visibility of patches (e.g., size) correlates with attack success in quantized models.
-A correlation would suggest that patches rely on their high visibility and distinctiveness, rather than subtle adversarial signals, to remain effective in quantized settings.

-\textbf{Objective:} To test if larger patches have higher success rates across quantized models, suggesting that the impact of patches is due to their high perceptual visibility. \\ \textbf{Method:} We generate patch-based attacks with varying patch sizes and opacity levels on a 32-bit model.
-We evaluate the success rate of each patch size and visibility level across QAT and PTQ models with 8 and 4-bit quantization.\\ \textbf{Hypothesis 6:} If larger and more visible patches consistently yield higher success rates, it implies that the strong visibility of the patch, rather than subtle adversarial features, plays a major role in bypassing quantization.
+A correlation would suggest that patches rely on their high visibility and distinctiveness, rather than subtle adversarial signals, to remain effective in quantized settings.\\ \textbf{Hypothesis 6:} If larger and more visible patches consistently yield higher success rates, it implies that the strong visibility of the patch, rather than subtle adversarial features, plays a major role in bypassing quantization.